brettz9/eslint-config-ash-nazg/README.md

     to do any logging.
 - *`func-names`* - Too prohibitive, though if applied to methods only, it may be useful (though with object shorthand, less necessary)
+- `func-style` - Declarations are simpler so appealing also.
+If enabling, would also want `allowArrowFunctions`.
 - `id-blacklist` - Can be helpful but a little tyrannical
 - `id-length` - Can be helpful (especially a minimum) but a little tyrannical
 - `id-match` - Too project-specific